stt-datacore/website/static/crew/sulu_fencing_crew.md

 ---
-name: "Fencing Sulu"
+name: Fencing Sulu
 rarity: 4
-series: "tos"
+series: tos
-memory_alpha: ""
+memory_alpha: tos
-bigbook_tier:
+bigbook_tier: 13
-events:
+events: 5
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+I know we're all still riding high off Sulu's first variant event in STT's history, but...just...no.
+The best thing about him is being cheap to equip.